tutorcruncher/TCIntercom/README.md

+# TODO update readme
 # TC Intercom

-A simple web app built with Starlette to deal with Intercom webhooks.
+A simple web app built with FastAPI to deal with Intercom webhooks.